Francisco Luís Gomes: Death

 In 1869, Gomes was afflicted with a debilitating illness and his body began to waste.
 He hoped to spend his remaining days in Goa, and left Europe for British India by the S.S.
 Messalia on 25 September.
 36 hours after entering the Atlantic Ocean, he died on board the ship on 30 September, aged 40.
 Portuguese writer Júlio Dantas wrote about Gomes' legacy:

 "The thinkers or the wise live beyond their death.
 Theirs is an eternal youth, like trees forever blossoming.
 I wish to pay my respects to the thinker in him, as well as to the brilliance and immortality in the eternal youth of knowledge."

+Legacy

+Gomes' home in Margão, Goa lies in disrepair with members of the public, historians and citizens alike, asking the local government to aid its preservation.
+However, the house continues to be neglected despite the concerns expressed by members of the community who bring up this matter repeatedly and especially on the occasion of the commemorations of the anniversaries of Gomes' birth and death.